 • Firings, discrimination and coercion of life-honoring health care professionals imperil health care access.

-Sample tweet to share: Read commentary on #FirstFreedom and #ConscienceRights @Freedom2Care www.Freedom2Care.org
+Sample tweet to share: Read news & commentary on #FirstFreedom and #ConscienceRights @Freedom2Care www.Freedom2Care.org

 Dutch Jesuit priest Frans van der Lugt, killed in Syria last week just shy of his 76th birthday, spent 50 years in his adopted country, humbly serving poor and disabled persons regardless of their race or religion.
 On Monday morning, a still-unidentified assailant dragged him into the street outside his Jesuit residence, beat him, and then shot him twice in the head.